Bolsover Castle, Derbyshire.

 Set on a hilltop overlooking the Vale of Scarsdale, the Bolsover 'Little' Castle we see today was built in the early seventeenth century by the Cavendish family on the site of a medieval fortress.
-The castle is now looked after by English Heritage and is a Grade 1 listed building.
+The castle is now looked after as a Grade I listed building.

 The original fortress was founded in the late 11th century by William Peverel, one of William the Conqueror’s knights, but it became neglected from the 14th-century onwards.
 The Bolsover 'Little Castle' was built in 1612 by Sir Charles Cavendish amongst the neglected ruins.
 It was designed to look like a great Norman Tower with spectacular views over the Derbyshire countryside and landscapes.
 When Charles Cavendish died in 1617 his son William, first Duke of Newcastle, inherited the Little Castle.
 During the English Civil War william supported the Royalists but he was defeated at the Battle of Marston Moor in 1644 and was banished from the region.
 When he eventually returned to the castle in 1660 he spent a great deal of money repairing and refurbishing the castle.
 However, in the mid 1700's parts of the castle were already in ruins due to continued neglect and the entire estate passed to the Dukes of Portland.